sahilsopankar14/sihtopics/PRE_Commited_PS/PS_26007_Low_Visibility_mines.md

 “Why would NMDC actually use/buy this?”

-78. Then Combine Everything
+## 78. Consolidation of Research
-After everyone finishes research, create one master document:
+After all research is completed, one master document should be created:

 1. Problem
        ↓